FAQs | Human DevelopmentSkip to content Skip to main navigation

 Applicants should be familiar with the research programs of department faculty.
 Check individual faculty websites, accessible through the department's website, for information regarding specific research interests.
 When applying for admission, applicants should indicate their research interests and how it corresponds with individual faculty research.
 This is particularly important when applying for the Ph.D. in Developmental Psychology.

-The Ph.D. program in Developmental Psychology starts only in the fall.
+All doctoral degree programs and the MS in Applied Statistics start in the Fall.
 All other programs can be started any semester.
 However, new students should be aware that the majority of entry-level courses are offered in the fall semester.
 Such courses are often prerequisites for more advanced coursework.
 Also, scholarship awards may not be available to those starting in spring or summer.

 For the reasons listed above and because international students typically have a restricted timeframe in which to complete a degree, starting in the fall is better.